Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Conclusion

 \section{Conclusion}

-Quantum Computing has promising applications for image processing in radio astronomy.
+Quantum Computing has promising applications for image processing in radio astronomy, but is limited by the error rates and small qubit sizes of contemporary noisy intermediate-scale quantum computers~\citep{nisq2018}.
 We have investigated the applicability of the QFT to image synthesis, implemented different image representations in a quantum computer, and evaluated their performance with respect to a simple source identification pipeline.
-We find that the QPIE encoding offers excellent algorithmic speedup without sacrificing image fidelity.
+Of the different quantum image encodings, we find that the QPIE encoding offers excellent algorithmic speedup without sacrificing image fidelity.

 However, QC is not without its own complications.
-Complex phases can not be easily read from a quantum state, limiting the applications of the inverse QFT for predicting visibilities from images.
-Nevertheless, the real and imaginary terms of complex data can be encoded as separate parameters and used in quantum calibration or imaging algorithms, as demonstrated by our algorithm for Quantum Self-Calibration.
+The phases of complex probability amplitudes can not be easily read from a quantum state, limiting the applications of the inverse QFT for predicting visibilities from images.
 Additionally, although the QFT offers exponential speedup over the FFT, measurement of the quantum state is a probabilistic result which destroys the superposition.
 To perform multiple measurements, one must re-encode and re-measure the state, which can undermine quantum advantage.
-It is possible that future developments in quantum hardware, especially quantum memory, may alleviate the re-encoding requirement.
+It is possible that future developments in quantum algorithms and quantum hardware, especially quantum memory, may alleviate the re-encoding requirement.

 Despite these limitations, we have demonstrated that in cases where lower image accuracy is tolerable quantum computing can be a powerful tool for real-time imaging.
 In the case of identifying bright transients in the image domain, QC can offer an exponential speedup over classical computing.
+The QPIE encodings may not be suitable for high-fidelity image analysis demanded by extended source structure or cosmological studies, but other quantum information encodings may prove more suitable for these applications~\citep{schuld2018supervised}.